KhronosGroup/UnityGLTF/README.md

 ### Visual Scripting Graph Exporter

 This plugin allows you to export VisualScripting Graphs as KHR_interactivity graphs in glTF files.
-> [!NOTE]
-> Because the specification of KHR_interactivity is still in development, the plugin is disabled by default.
-To enable it, go to `Project Settings > UnityGLTF > Export` and enable the 'KHR_interactivity (VisualScripting)' plugin.
-Please keep in mind that until ratification of the extension, exported glTF files with the KHR_interactivity extension might be outdated and not valid anymore with new specification updates.

 ### Features